 Prudential Indicators: Indicators determined by the local authority to define its capital expenditure and asset management framework.
-They are designed to support and record local decision making in a manner that is publicly accountable; they are not intended to be comparative performance indicators buys assets from private sector institutions - that could be insurance companies, pension funds, banks or non-financial firms - and credits the seller's bank account.
-So the seller has more money in their bank account, while their bank holds a corresponding claim against the Bank of England (known as reserves).
-The end result is more money out in the wider economy.
+They are designed to support and record local decision making in a manner that is publicly accountable; they are not intended to be comparative performance indicators.